SueChaplain/draft-guide-collection-nodejs-express/README.md

 Note: Because Codewind includes Appsody code, you must remove any local installations of Appsody before installing the Codewind extension to avoid possible conflicts.
 Run `brew uninstall Appsody` and manually remove the `.Appsody` folder from your filesystem.

-If you are using Eclipse Che instead of VS Code, install the Codewind extension from the [Eclipse Marketplace](https://marketplace.eclipse.org/content/codewind).
+If you are using Eclipse instead of VS Code, install the Codewind extension from the [Eclipse Marketplace](https://marketplace.eclipse.org/content/codewind).

-3) Codewind requires an Appsody extension, which you can obtain from the [appsodyExtension GitHub repo](https://github.com/kabanero-io/appsodyExtension).
-Follow the instructions for **Installing the Appsody Extension on Codewind** and **Adding the Appsody Templates** to your Codewind workspace.

 To complete the installation, stop and restart Codewind by right-clicking on your **codewind** folder in your VS Code interface, and selecting **stop**.
 Right-click again and select **start**.